nopnop2002/esp-idf-ftpServer/README.md

 The connection when using SDSPI, SDMMC will be described later.

 Note:
-LITTLEFS requires ESP-IDF V5.2 or later.
+LittleFS requires ESP-IDF V5.2 or later.

 ## WiFi Setting for Station-MODE